marcoafcosta/PegaSuite/README.md

 # Pega Suite GPT

-Pega Suite is an AI-driven assistant designed to accelerate Pega platform adoption—from initial discovery through ongoing operations.
-It provides ready-to-use examples, reference artifacts, and troubleshooting guidance tailored to any user role or domain expertise.
+Pega Suite is an AI-powered assistant designed to accelerate the adoption and mastery of the Pega platform.
+It includes curated knowledge packs aligned with the latest platform releases (8.8 through Infinity ’25), covering everything from process modeling to GenAI, deployment automation, and persona-specific guidance.

-Pega Suite is **up-to-date with the Pega 8.8 → 24.x platform**, and fully aligned with **Pega Infinity ’25** feature roadmap, including:
-- Constellation UI & DX API v2
-- Pega GenAI™ & Copilot capabilities
-- Adaptive Decisioning 2.0
-- Cloud Choice & Kubernetes deployments
-- FinOps & Sustainability optimization
-- New roles such as GenAI Specialist & Citizen Developers

 ---